ritatam/nanopore-biosecurity-workshop-2022/README.md

 Then you're all set!

-**If you wish, you can open a firebox browser and go to https://github.com/ritatam/nanopore-biosecurity-workshop-2022, so it's easier to copy the codes around inside the virtual marchine.**
+**If you wish, you can open a firebox browser INSIDE the virtual machine and go to https://github.com/ritatam/nanopore-biosecurity-workshop-2022, so it's easier to copy the codes around inside the virtual marchine.**

 ## Introduction
 *Amplicon sequencing* is a highly targeted next-generation sequencing approach that enables analyses of genetic variations in specific genomic regions.
 Short-read sequencing has been commonly used in amplicon-related research for its high-throughput nature and low error rate, yet its read length limits the maximum amplicon size.
 Long-read amplicon sequencing allows for capturing long-range genetic information, which offers better solutions for in-depth analyses, such as resolving longer structural variations and phasing.